DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

 └── resolve.conf
 ```

-* `dnsmasq.conf` - the main config file for dnsmasq where DNS and DHCP server is set
+* `dnsmasq.conf` - the main config file for dnsmasq where DNS and DHCP functionality is set
 * `resolve.conf` - a file containing ip addresses of DNS nameservers to be used
    by the machine it resides on
 * `hosts` - a file that can provide additional hostname-ip mapping